keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ### Enable Keptn Analysis (SLOs/SLIs)

-To enable Keptn Analysis in your cluster, you again do not need the Keptn Lifcycle Operator, disable it using the following values.yaml:
+To enable Keptn Analysis in your cluster, you again do not need the Keptn Lifcycle Operator.
+Disable it using the following values.yaml:

 {{< embed path="/docs/content/en/docs/install/assets/values-only-metrics.yaml" >}}